 Downtown LA Scenes Filled With Restaurants That Make Party Planning a Snap

+While waiting for your colleagues who are selective about what they eat, to make their decision, you can always entertain yourself playing no deposit online casino games during your lunch break.
 Every office has one: the picky eater.
 Whether it’s someone who only eats chicken.
 Or never eats chicken.
 Or counts their carbs with a pocket calculator.
 Or doesn’t eat vegetables that have traveled more than 80 miles, because of the resources it uses up.

 And nothing kills the mood at a festive catered event faster than people holding empty cocktail napkins.
 That’s why ordering the catered meal for an office party can be an exercise in problem solving.